Fitness culture

 Fitness culture is a sociocultural phenomenon surrounding exercise and physical fitness.
 It is usually associated with gym culture, as doing physical exercises in locations such as gyms, wellness centres and health clubs is a popular activity.
-An international survey found that more than 27% of world total adult population attends fitness centres, and that 61% of regular exercisers are currently doing "gym-type" activities.
+An international survey found that more than 27% of the world's total adult population attends fitness centres, and that 61% of regular exercisers are currently doing "gym-type" activities.
 Getting and maintaining physical fitness has been shown to benefit individuals' inner and outer health.
-Fitness culture has become highly promoted through modern technology and from the rising popularity of social media platforms.
+Fitness culture has been highly promoted through modern technology and social media platforms.

 Development

 Gymnastics of ancient Greece and Rome

 The word gymnastics is derived from the Greek word gymnazein which literally means "to exercise naked".
 In ancient Greece and Rome, a public place devoted to athletes training, called gymnasion (plural: gymnasia) for Greeks and palaestra (plural: palaestrae) for Romans existed in cities.
 Fitness was regarded as a concept shaped by two cultural codes: rationalization and asceticism; authenticity and hedonism, respectively.
-In Greece, gymnastic excellence was regarded as a noble and godly pursuit, and was included in a complete education.
+In Greece, gymnastic excellence was regarded as a noble and godly pursuit and was included in a complete education.
 Gymnasiums became the center of the community, being associated with the arts, the study of logic, and a source of entertainment.
 Skilled athletes attained an elevated status and devoted their lives to becoming proficient in exercise.
 Both men and women participated in various gymnastic exercises.
-The series of activities include swimming, throwing, wrestling, jumping and weightlifting.
-After the Romans conquered Greece they developed the activities into a more formal sport and used their gymnasiums to prepare their legions for warfare.
-However, with the decline of the Roman empire people lost their interest in gymnastics and it now is only known as a form of entertainment.
+The series of activities included swimming, throwing, wrestling, jumping and weightlifting.
+After the Romans conquered Greece, they developed the activities into a more formal sport and used their gymnasiums to prepare their legions for warfare.
+However, with the decline of the Roman Empire, people lost their interest in gymnastics, and it is now only known as a form of entertainment.